dgc-network/dgc-contract-backup/docs/source/sabre_transaction_family.rst

 State
 =====

-All Sabre objects are serialized using Protocol Buffers before being stored in state.
+All Smart objects are serialized using Protocol Buffers before being stored in state.
 Theses objects include namespace registries, contract registries, and contracts.
 All objects are stored in a list to handle hash collisions.